Social media and Hungarian history in English

 Note: Wikipedia’s English articles are vastly written by non-Hungarians and the Youtube videos are abysmal, too.

 One may ask the natural question: what the heck the Hungarian state and its NGOs and institutions are doing to fend off the above-mentioned phenomenons?
 The last grand-scale movie called “Egri csillagok” (Stars of Eger) was made in 1968.

-Luckily or not, we can list the films made by our Romanian, Croatian, Slovakian, Polish friends that they had produced about this topic.
+Luckily or not, we can make a long list of the films made by our Romanian, Croatian, Slovakian, and Polish friends that they had produced about this topic.

 Why has Facebook been a great place for finding quality information?